-All women know very well that one of the physical changes that accompany pregnancy is the increase in the breast size.
-They get a bit fuller than usual.
-But along with that, you might feel your nipples getting dark as well.
-Some women believe dark areolas are an early sign of pregnancy because of its connection with an increase in breast size.
+All mothers know very well that one of the physical changes that accompany pregnancy is the increase in breast size.
+They get fuller than usual!
+But along with that, you might observe your nipples getting dark as well.
+Some women believe that dark areolas (the skin around your nipples) are an early sign of pregnancy, due because of the connection with an increase in breast size.

-Is Nipple Darkening Normal during Pregnancy?
+Is Nipple Darkening Normal During Pregnancy?

 What Causes Nipple Darkening in Pregnancy?

-The pigment responsible for giving us the skin colour is termed as melanin.
-This is present in various parts of the body, including our hair and irises.
-Due to the effect of the hormones and the fluctuation in their levels, the melanin production in the skin begins to increase.
-This usually is stronger in areas where melanin is already present in higher quantities, which also includes your areolas and your nipples.
-At times, the melanin production can go off the charts resulting in any scars or freckles that you may have to get dark as well.
-You might even observe some dark patches forming on different areas of your body.
+The pigment responsible for giving us different colours on our body is termed as melanin.
+This is present in various parts of the body, including our skin, hair, and irises.
+Due to the effect of the hormones and the fluctuation in their levels, melanin production in the skin begins to increase.
+This usually is stronger in areas where melanin is already present in higher quantities, such as your areolas and your nipples.
+At times, the melanin production can go off the charts, resulting in any existing scars or freckles to get dark as well.
+You might even observe some new dark patches forming on different areas of your body.

-Is this Darkening of Nipples Permanent?
+Is This Darkening of Nipples Permanent?

-Tips to Deal with Dark Nipples and Areolas during Pregnancy
+Tips to Deal with Dark Nipples and Areolas During Pregnancy

 The darkening of nipples and areolas, along with other parts of your body, is primarily a result of over-pigmentation of melanin.
 Therefore, it is necessary that the melanin does not receive any more stimulation, in order to stop the darkening.
 This means taking care of your skin when you step out into the sun.
 You might be a fan of skinny dipping or sunbathing in the nude, but it is important to keep your breasts covered if you don’t want them getting darker.
 Exposure to sun causes cells to produce even more melanin, to be able to protect the skin from UV radiation.
 Make use of sunscreen as well, to keep the skin healthy.